 323. SPECIAL PROBLEMS AND EXPERIMENTAL TECHNIQUES.
-Among the fields available are: (a) Advanced work in lipid metabolism, Dr. Coniglio; (b) The synthesis and metabolism of carbohydrates and amino acids, Dr. Touster; (c) Protein chemistry, Dr. Cunningham; (d) Metabolic toxicology,

-Dr. Blood; (e) Enzymes of metabolism, Dr. van Eys; (f) Chemical embryology, Dr. Cohen; (g) Mineral and vitamin metabolism, Dr. Pearson; and (h) Special biochemical preparations.
+Among the fields available are: (a) Advanced work in lipid metabolism, Dr. Coniglio; (b) the metabolism of carbohydrates and nucleotides, Dr. Touster; (c) protein chemistry, Dr. Cunningham; (d) metabolic toxicology, Dr. Blood; (e) enzymes of metabolism, Dr. van Eys; (f) chemical embrology, Dr. Cohen; (g) mineral and vitamin metabolism, Dr. Pearson; (h) metabolism of foreign compounds, Dr. Neal; and (i) special biochemical preparations.
 Admission to course, hours, and credit by arrangement.
 [2-4] Staff.

 324. USE OF RADIOACTIVE TRACERS IN METABOLISM.
 This course is an introductory one in the application of radioisotopes to the study of metabolism, and is intended for graduate students in biochemistry, biology, physiology, and related fields.
 Two lectures and one three-hour laboratory.
 Prerequisite: permission of instructor.
 SPRING.
 [3] Dr. Coniglio.
+(Not offered 1965/66.)

 325. MICRO-PHYSIOLOGIC TECHNIQUES IN BIOCHEMISTRY.
 A course designed to give experience in the techniques of animal experimentation.
 Lectures, discussions, and demonstrations on care, feeding, injection, and drawing of blood in different animals.
 Application of micro techniques of mammalian physiology to biochemistry.
 Lectures and laboratory.
 Prerequisite: permission of instructor.
 SPRING.
 [3] Dr. Blood.
-(Not offered 1964/65.)

 326. BIO-ORGANIC CHEMISTRY.
 Lectures and discussion on the isolation, structural chemistry, and synthesis of biochemically important substances and on the relation of structure to biological activity.
-Prerequisite: an advance course in organic chemistry or permission of instructor.
-Two lectures per week.
-SPRING.
+Prerequisite: an advanced course in organic chemistry or permission of instructor.
+Two lectures per week. spring.
 [2] Dr. Touster.
-(Not offered 1964/65.)